 The Bakken Museum offers services that make museum programs and exhibits accessible to all visitors.
+Please view resources for general visitors, sensory friendly resources, and resources for those with memory loss below.

 Accessible parking is available in our parking lot off Zenith Ave.
 S. There is also street parking on W 36th St.